emnh/rts/README.md

 # Introduction (Legacy version)

+Unfinished project.
-Unfinished project, but you can see a [demo at github pages](http://emnh.github.io/rts/) and another [demo displaying only free 3D models, not from SC2](http://alexis.lart.no/emh/snapshots/rts-free.git/).
+You can see a [demo displaying only free 3D models, not from SC2](http://emh.lart.no/publish/rts-free.git/).
+The SC2 demo is not working because SC2 file host is not hosting them anymore, but the live code is still up at [github pages](http://emnh.github.io/rts/).
+If you want to play with the version as seen in demos you should check out the git "legacy" branch.
+The legacy version is written in JavaScript, while the new version is primarily in ClojureScript.

-SC2 files are retrieved from [viewer.hiveworkshop.com](http://viewer.hiveworkshop.com/?q=Assets/units/zerg/baneling/baneling.m3)
+SC2 files were retrieved from [viewer.hiveworkshop.com](http://viewer.hiveworkshop.com/?q=Assets/units/zerg/baneling/baneling.m3)
 (not mine) through a [heroku CORS proxy](http://crossorigin.herokuapp.com/).

 Works best in Firefox, also in Chrome, not in IE and not tested with Safari.
 Only tested on Windows.